bringauto/fleet/doc/Car.md

 - `name: string`.
 Name of the car which will be shown in the GUI
 - `companyName: string`.
 Name of the company to which the Car belongs to
 - `underTest: bool`.
-If se to true we say that the car is in the test mode.
+If set to true we say that the car is in the test mode.
 If false the car is in normal mode.
 - `routeId: int!`.
 Id of the Route entity.
 Each car can have assigned a Route
 - `carAdminPhone: string`.
-Phone to which the notofication about station deprature will be delivered
+Phone to which the notification about station departure will be delivered
 - `callTwiml: string`.
-Twilio ML for station deperture notification
+Twilio ML for station departure notification
 - `fuel: float!`.
 Battery level in percents.
 Standard values lies in [0, 1]

 Warning: not all attributes can be changed by GraphQL API.